CoFH/cofh.github.io/content/about.md

 got replaced with the new Redstone Flux.
 Team CoFH is still around today, with their various mods still alive and being worked on.

-Within recent years, King Lemming added a 9th member to the team.
-Now when LAN parties are hosted one member must always be left behind.
+Within recent years, King Lemming added more members to the team.
+Now when LAN parties are hosted some members must be left behind.